Schools In News: November 2019

 - NGPF Fellow Courtney Poquette weighs in on the recent Vermont Jump$tart conference held in Killington (Rutland Herald): "Exposure to these topics and standards throughout the education system will help prepare students for the financial decisions they will make throughout the rest of their lives,” said Courtney Poquette, a business teacher at Winooski High School."

-- NFL rookie Joejuan Williams credits his personal finance teacher for helping him understand how to invest (MSN.com): "Taught by one of the assistant football coaches, Greg Carson, the personal finance class at Father Ryan introduced Williams to the basics of investing and retirement planning.
+- NFL rookie Joejuan Williams credits his personal finance teacher for helping him understand how to invest (Boston New.com): "Taught by one of the assistant football coaches, Greg Carson, the personal finance class at Father Ryan introduced Williams to the basics of investing and retirement planning.
 He learned about hedge funds, 401(k) plans, certificates of deposit, and Roth IRAs.
 He learned how to budget and how to file a tax refund.
 He learned, most importantly, how to make smart choices."

 - Student panel at Glendale High School (CA) highlights the demand for more real-life course work (LA Times): "We need to make sure that students feel that it’s relevant, that it’s worthwhile for them to be in class in the spring semester of their senior year,” said board member Nayiri Nahabetian, who suggested that implementing “financial literacy and college and career workshops” would benefit students."